DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-20-making-page-titles-consistent-and-more-meaningful.md

 ---
-title: Making titles consistent and more useful
+title: Making page titles consistent and more meaningful
-description: We changed all of the page titles we use across the service to use the same format.
+description: We changed the page titles to be consistent and include information from the captions.
 date: 2022-01-20
 ---

-We recently made changes to the headings we use in the service.
-At the same time we reviewed and made changes to the titles.
+We reviewed the page titles we use in the service.
+This was part of an audit which also included:

+- captions and h1 headings
+- button labels and warning text
+- the use of red buttons
+- the appearance and use of boxes

-The title appears in the browser tab.
-It’s the first thing to be read out in screen readers so it’s important that they’re useful and consistent.
+The page title appears in the browser tab.
+It’s the first thing to be read out by screen readers so it’s important that page titles are meaningful and consistent.

+At the moment, the page title does not include information from the caption.
+For example, it does not include the action being taken or the name of the candidate.

-We have designed the title to be made up of the following bits of content separated by dashes:
+The title will now be made up of the following parts separated by hyphens:

 - heading
 - caption
-- name of the service
+- Manage teacher training applications
+- GOV.UK

 ## Examples